 - Artists' Insights research project (funded by Arts Council England and the Museums Libraies and Archives Council) into the practices, and the learning outcomes and impact, of writers and visual artists working with young people and educators/facilitators in cultural sites and schools.
 Value: £50,000

-art curatorship; knowledge construction; epistemology; display; art interpretation; museum history; social constructionism; disciplinarity; cultural cartography; place; Bourdieu; Turkey; Italy; migration; EU; difficult history; memory practices; uses of the past; cultural politics.
+art curatorship; knowledge construction; epistemology; display; art interpretation; museum history; social constructionism; disciplinarity; cultural cartography; place; time; Turkey; Italy; migration; EU; difficult history; memory practices; uses of the past; cultural politics.